opendevices/iot.apps/doc/od-iot-install-raspbian-linux-gui.md

 Software:
  - Raspbian image .
  - Etcher software.
- - Unzip software , installed by default into your GNU/Linux distribution.

-The process is very simple, download a Raspbian image and Etcher software, unzip them, use Etcher to write the Raspbian image into the SD card  and boot.
+The process is very simple, download a Raspbian image and Etcher software, use Etcher to write the Raspbian image into the SD card  and boot.